Education, Empowering Women, Human Trafficking, Job Training

 St. Joseph Seva Sadnan Community College is a skill training center established in 2008 by St. Joseph of Annecy (India) Society.
 In 1986, when the government of Odisha developed the capital Bhubaneswar to be declared a city, all the slums were evicted.
 The slum dwellers were displaced and settled in the outskirts of the city.
 Many of them settled in Jokalandi that falls under the Bharatpur slum.
 Around 15,000 street dwellers came to be settled in Jokalndi.
 Later, the number of people who migrated to the slums of Jokalandi grew with the communal violence in Kandhamal.
 Sisters of St. Joseph of Annecy came to live with the slum dwellers from 1987 and started to serve them by opening a health care canter and providing educational facilities.
 In 2008 with the generous help of many well-wishers, Sisters established St. Joseph Seva Sadan Community College to support the young people from the slums and interior villages of Odisha through skill training.
 Since 2008, they have trained around 4,178 students, and 85 percent have successfully placed in industries that provide them with good job opportunities.

 “More than 200 young women and girls benefit each year.
-They specialize in Industrial Machine Operation, Fashion Designing and Retail management along with proficiency in English, Working knowledge in computers, Tally for accounting etc. Besides the above professional education the students are also given psychological counselling, legal aid classes and other skills”Sr. Remya Thomas
+They specialize in industrial machine operation, fashion designing and retail management along with proficiency in English, working knowledge in computers, tally for accounting etc. Besides the above professional education, the students are also given psychological counseling, legal aid classes and other skills”Sr. Remya Thomas

 Food for 220 students @ $1.50/day

 Fees and study materials for 220 studies at $30/yr.

 Repair and maintenance of the machines = $816